Posted 11.03.2016 by Josh Krakauer

 Thinking about applying to Sculpt?
 You’ve made a great choice.
 We can’t wait to see your pitch or application.
 Make sure that you’re bringing your full personality and voice to your pitch.
 There is no box we are trying to check.
 We are forward focused, future thinking.
 Our best hires have not been afraid to share ideas, stories, or take creative approaches to getting our attention.
 You’re in marketing, after all.

-Before you push send on that pitch, Emily McMahon, Operations Leader at Sculpt, has a few Do’s and Don’ts of applying for the role you deserve.
+Before you push send on that pitch, here are a few Do’s and Don’ts of applying for the role you deserve.
 We see the same job application problems over and over again.
-She wants to be able to put your resume on the top of our ‘Yes’ pile instead of the ‘No Thanks’ pile.
+Let’s get your resume on the top of our ‘Yes’ pile instead of the ‘No Thanks’ pile.
 Be sure to keep these tips in mind:

 Simple, but important.
 Preserve your formatting, fonts, and the integrity of your response the way you want us to read it.
 Do not send in any other format.

 If your file is “Resume”, “UpdatedResume”, or something similar, save-as again.
 A file label with your first and last name, resume, and date will help add context.
-An ideal example is “JaneDoe_Resume_10.2016.pdf”.
+An ideal example is “JaneDoe_Resume_10.2019.pdf”.

 Your resume doesn’t have to share every detail, but should give us an overview of the full story.
 One single-sided page is preferred.
 If your resume stretches two-pages, but has the substance of one, it poses questions.
 (Also, an eight-page resume is way too long, and yes, we have received those.)
 We want to read the reasons why you would be the perfect person for this job.
 We don’t need to see a list of every class you took in college.
 We do not need to see that you are an excellent decorator at the cupcake shop (even though that’s rad; we like cake).
 Don’t tell us you are proficient in Microsoft Word.
 Tell us why you’re the right candidate.
 Tailor your story.
 Be succinct.